Ancient Japan - Historical Temples and Traditional Architecture

 Between Neon and Silence

-We'll get lost in vibrant neighbourhoods, taste street food, and feel the chaos of Osaka and the rhythm of the big city.
-But just a few hours later, we'll find ourselves in small villages, temples, and seaside towns where life is slow and orderly.
-Japan lives in contrast – and that’s exactly where its magic lies.
+We will lose ourselves in vibrant neighbourhoods, taste street food, and feel the chaos of Osaka and the rhythm of the big city.
+But just hours later, we'll be in small villages, temples, and seaside towns where life is slow and orderly.
+Japan thrives in contrast – and that's where its magic lies.

 Day 1